Interleaving Natural Language Prompting with Code Editing for Solving Programming Tasks with Generative AI Models: Introduction

 \section{Introduction}

-Imagine a student typing the following prompt to an LLM: \emph{``Write a function that returns the position of the last occurrence of a positive number in a list''}.
+\looseness-1Imagine a student typing the following prompt to a generative AI (GenAI) model: \emph{``Write a function returning the position of the last occurrence of a positive number in a list''}.
 Syntactically correct Python code is generated almost instantly.
 The student scans the code, manually editing the function name to match the test suite.
 Upon execution, several test cases fail due to a mishandled boundary condition.
-Instead of re-prompting the LLM, the student manually edits a logical operator.
+Instead of re-prompting the model, the student manually edits a logical operator.
 They test the function again, this time successfully.

 \looseness-1The type of interaction just described is becoming increasingly common in programming classrooms \cite{vadaparty2024cs1llm, kazemitabaar2024novices}.
 For many students, writing a program no longer starts with a blank editor, but with code produced by a natural language prompt.
 A well-crafted prompt can often produce code that serves as a good starting point, overcoming the complexities of syntax and cryptic compiler feedback that have traditionally been barriers for novices \cite{becker2019compiler, edwards2020syntax, denny2011understanding}.
 However, even for simple programming tasks, students rarely craft prompts that are successful on the very first attempt \cite{padurean2025prompt}.
 This raises the question of what students do next, and why.
 Do they revise their prompt, or dive into the code and make manual changes?
 This decision point is a critical, yet understudied, aspect of modern programming education: the role of manual code editing in an AI-assisted workflow.